Best daily deals

 Negatives

-True wireless earbuds have matured over the past few years, and with the release of the Apple AirPods Pro (1st generation) and, more recently, the AirPods Pro (2nd generation), companies are thinking of creative ways to outdo Apple.
-Today we’ve put together a list of the best Apple AirPods Pro alternatives, and our picks include those with noise canceling, H1 chip integration, and more.
-Let’s dive in and see what truly wireless earbuds are the best choice for you.
+True wireless earbuds have matured over the past few years.
+With the release of the Apple AirPods Pro (1st generation) and, more recently, the AirPods Pro (2nd generation), companies are thinking of creative ways to outdo Apple.
+We’ve put together a list of the best Apple AirPods Pro alternatives, and our picks include those with noise canceling, H1 chip integration, and more.
+Let’s dive in and see what true wireless earbuds are the best options for you.

 What's new?

-• This list of the best AirPods Pro alternatives was updated on September 21, 2023, to add the Sony WF-1000XM5 to our Top Picks and the Sony WF-1000XM4 to our Notable Mentions and to update formatting.
+• This list of the best AirPods Pro alternatives was updated on June 24, 2024, to add more specs to the top picks.

-• Apple has recently refreshed the AirPods Pro (2nd generation) with USB-C and new software features, which make factor into your decision-making.
+• Apple updated the AirPods Pro (2nd generation) in 2023 with USB-C and new software features, which may factor into your decision-making.

 Why is the Sony WF-1000XM5 the best set of AirPods Pro alternatives?

 Your search for the best noise canceling true wireless earbuds ends with the Sony WF-1000XM5 as long as you can afford it.
 If you spend a lot of your workweek traveling by plane or are just plain sick of the eardrum-numbing rattle of your public transit system, Sony’s buds are about to be your new best friend.
-The earbuds effectively quiet low frequencies from 50Hz and higher and will sound roughly one-quarter to one-sixteenth as loud as they would be compared to wearing nothing in your ears.
-This is very good for such a small device, and really, only the Bose QuietComfort Earbuds and Sennheiser MOMENTUM True Wireless 3 can rival Sony here.
+These earbuds effectively quiet low frequencies from 50Hz and higher and will sound roughly one-quarter to one-sixteenth as loud as they would be compared to wearing nothing in your ears.

 Sony WF-1000XM5